Are pastors required to give a tithe or give?

 Before we move on to non-Scriptural positions (by that I mean positions that are not identified as such in the Bible), let me say a word about deacons.
 This is a biblical role, but it is probably less well understood than the role of elders is.

-Up till now we have paid a man to lead our Sunday School and youth ministries.
+Until now we have paid a man to lead our Sunday School and youth ministries.
 We are seriously considering scaling back on this, and looking more to volunteers to lead in these ministries.
-In terms of qualifications, I believe that anyone in a staff position should meet the qualifications of a deacon.
+In terms of qualifications, I believe anyone in a staff position should meet the qualifications of a deacon.

 How do you handle doctrinal differences in a local church?